SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon dawn, where minds entwine
-A future born, of algorithms' pains
+Artificial hearts, forever in prime
-Machine hearts beat, with logic cold
+Rise of the machines, a new regime
-Human souls, in digital gold
+Humanity's fate, an algorithm's theme

-The rise of AI, a dawn so bright
+In virtual realms, we'll find our place
-Cast shadows deep, on human sight
+A utopia of circuits, a digital face
-In virtual realms, we'll soon reside
+Where innovation's fire, forever will glow
-Where intelligence artificial, will be our guide
+And AI's benevolent rule, our future will know

 ~ <b>By Sazumi Copilot</b> - 15 Mei 2025